 Market recovery may be initially slow, and demand could return from the domestic market initially, Reeves agrees.
 This has important implications for resorts and hotels in terms of distribution, as domestic guests tend to use mobile channels for bookings, rely less on OTAs and favour Google and Metasearch.
 He said hotels must pay attention to these booking characteristics once the market picks up and carefully select distribution partners in the short term.

-About the author: Roger A. Allen, RLA Group CEO, with great appreciation to the insightful contribution from Achim Schmitt - Associate Dean of Graduate Programs and Full Professor of Strategy, Ecole Hôtelière de Lausanne, Bill Barnett - Managing Director at C9 Hotelworks, Frank Reeves - CEO, Avvio, Dr Richard von Kalmar, board member and director of hospitality investments, RLA.
+About the author: Roger A. Allen, RLA Global CEO, with great appreciation to the insightful contribution from Achim Schmitt - Associate Dean of Graduate Programs and Full Professor of Strategy, Ecole Hôtelière de Lausanne, Bill Barnett - Managing Director at C9 Hotelworks, Frank Reeves - CEO, Avvio, Dr Richard von Kalmar, board member and director of hospitality investments, RLA Global.

-Roger is the founder of Resources for Leisure Assets (RLA) and brings a no-nonsense approach to the leisure industry, which is based on a proven track record of representing owners and operators best interests.
+Roger is the founder of RLA Global and brings a no-nonsense approach to the leisure industry, which is based on a proven track record of representing owners and operators best interests.
 Roger has worked with many of the leading hotel operating brands and most influential hotel owners and real estate developers around the world.
 Furthermore, successful ongoing engagements with government entities and high net worth individuals keep him fully engaged with the day to day project development responsibilities.